enhanced error message when plugin not found

 #2 Updated by Eli Schwartz 4 months ago

 I find myself extremely confused, why did you not read the output of pacman when installing audacious-plugins?
 It specifically warned you about these optional dependencies?

 Also, if at some point you genuinely thought there was an issue with missing libraries, that would almost certainly be a rebuild issue which would need to be directed at the Arch Linux bugtracker, there is nothing Audacious can do about the possibility of we (Arch Linux) having mismatched libraries and needing to rebuild the package.

-#3 Updated by Greg Minshall about 1 month ago
+#3 Updated by Greg Minshall 4 months ago

 hi. thanks to both for your answers. i can't defend my not having paid closer attention to the output when installing the packages. i did wonder where to report the issue (thinking of both glib -- till i realized its error message was perfectly reasonable -- and arch).